ktekinay/XOJO-Redis/README.md

 - `RedisServer_MTC.Kill` is less fragile.
 - `Scan` variants will take an optional scan count.
 - `Disconnect` will flush the TCP buffer first.
+- Updated code to work with Xojo 2019.02.

 **1.1.1** (Jun.
 3, 2018)